 Integration with Chromecast

 One of the features which surprised me most is it’s seamlessly integrated with Chromecast controls too.
 Like if you’re streaming a video or audio through ‘localcast’ app on android, you can play or pause the content via a remote control which was the surprising part for me.
 Also when you start streaming any content to chromecast, the TV detects that automatically and switch to HDMI port of chromecast automatically.

 Applications Related to Software

 While Philips has updated looks of the Smart TV interface, it now also appears as overlaid over whatever currently is being played on the TV, rather than using a video window for the current programme.
-Smart TV interface can be accessed via dedicated button on remote and the layout is very simple to navigate and informative.
-One of the intuiting feature i liked is the streaming of twitter tweets overlaid over any content being played on TV.
-We can monitor any hash tag or timeline while watching TV programmes too.
+Smart TV interface can be accessed via a dedicated button on remote and the layout is very simple to navigate and informative.
+One of the intuiting features I liked is the streaming of Twitter tweets overlaid over any content being played on TV.
+We can monitor any hashtag or timeline while watching TV programmes too.

 Supported Media Playback

-This TV also include WiFi miracast, which allows to mirror compatible smart devices display to TV screen, so you can look at photos, videos or even play games.
-It also supports Multiroom feature which offers to share LIVE TV and recordings between Philips TV’s.
+This TV also includes WiFi miracast, which allows mirroring compatible smart devices to display to the TV screen, so you can look at photos, videos or even play games.
+It also supports the Multiroom feature which offers to share LIVE TV and recordings between Philips TV.
 List of smart devices not just include android phones, but it also supports Mac and tablets and or any miracast enabled windows PC too.

 Philips MyRemote App